telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Request payload**_

-The payload is a JSON object containing the fields to be modified of the subscrition following the JSON subscription representation format (described in ["Subscription payload datamodel](#subscription-payload-datamodel) section).
+The payload is a JSON object containing the fields to be modified of the subscription following the JSON subscription representation format (described in ["Subscription payload datamodel](#subscription-payload-datamodel) section).

 Example: